ArtS/arts.github.com/index.md

 <div class="row-fluid work-summary">
     <div class="span6">
-    Helped a client to develop a <em><strong>mobile solution</strong></em> for its corporate clients, thus enabling to provide a better service to existing customer as well as to <em><strong>acquire new customers</strong></em>.
+    Helped a client to develop a <em><strong>mobile solution</strong></em> for its corporate clients, thus enable them to provide a better service to existing customers as well as to <em><strong>acquire new customers</strong></em>.
     </div>
     <div class="span6">